cloudogu/dogu-development-docs/docs/v3/getting-started/advanced-guide_en.md

 # Integrate XWiki into the CES

 This guide extends [From a Helm chart to a Dogu V3](quickstart_en.md).
-It adds XWiki to the Warp menu, registers it for central CES authentication, and prepares the chart for distribution.
+It adds XWiki to the Warp menu, describes requirements for central CES authentication, and prepares the chart for distribution.

 ## Add XWiki to the Warp menu